 Scotch on the Rocks is probably one of the most purest ways to drink a good Scotch Whisky.
 This is said to preserve both the taste and the flavor of a Single Malt Whisky in the best way possible.

 Most scotch aficionados may swear by drinking the Scotch neat or without any ice and water.
 A couple of ice cubes or a little water can actually accentuate the flavors much nicer than drinking it straight or neat.
 Also, adding a little bit of water makes the whisky much more palatable to people who are not exceptionally fond of the smoky taste of the whisky.

 An alternative to using ice cubes is to use chilled whisky stones.
 This allows the drink to stay cold longer without diluting the whisky at all.
 But this does not really open up the whisky flavor as best as a little water can.

-What you use will depend very much on the taste of the particular whisky and your own personal preference.
+So, which whisky should you use?
+The whisky you use should depend very much on your own personal preference.
 My preference is to first sip the whisky neat.
 Depending on the smokiness and the flavor, I add a little splash of water or an ice cube to suit my own taste.
 My most preferred way is to mix the ice and whisky stones to get the best of both.

 - Premium Single Malt Scotch Whisky